 This is a repository of general questions about RPGBOT as a site and as a service.
-If you have any questions which aren’t answered by this page, please email me and I’ll do my best to help.
+If you have any questions which aren’t answered by this page, please email us and I’ll do my best to help.

 Table of Contents